Brian Collinson

 Is My Life Meaningful — for Me?

-July 21st, 2008 · No Comments · depth psychology, Individuation, Jungian analysis, Jungian psychology, life passages, Lifestyle, Meaning, Psychology, Psychotherapy, soul, symbolism, Wellness
+July 21st, 2008 · depth psychology, Individuation, Jungian analysis, Jungian psychology, life passages, Lifestyle, Meaning, Psychology, Psychotherapy, soul, symbolism, Wellness

-One of the most fundamental questions a person can ask is whether his or her life, taken as a whole, is meaningful to her or him.
+One of the most fundamental questions a person can Dancing_woman_for_meaningask is whether his or her life, taken as a whole, is meaningful to her or him.
 This is different from an abstract question about "The Meaning of Life".
-There is no abstract universal answer to the yearning that each of us has for a meaningful [...]
+There is no abstract universal answer to the yearning that each of us has for a meaningful life.
+Every "answer" that an individual finds in terms of meaning in his or her life is an individual answer, an answer that emerges from the very fabric of his or her unique life.
+On this level the question is as important as it is urgent: Does your life or my life have meaning– not in the abstract, but to us personally?

 [Read more →]